Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 - Keys created using Terraform can be preserved by storing them in the AWS CLI configuration folder under the credentials directory and instructing Terraform to use a specific profile during execution.

 #### Question: What happens if the Terraform state file is accidentally deleted?
-- If the Terraform state file is deleted, Terraform may duplicate all resources, leading to increased costs and potential issues with overlapping and cross-pollination between resources.
+- If the Terraform state file is deleted, `Terraform may duplicate all resources`, leading to increased costs and potential issues with overlapping and cross-pollination between resources.

 #### Question: Have you worked with Terraform modules?
 Answer: Yes, I have worked with Terraform modules.
-- There are root modules, child modules, and published modules in Terraform.
+- There are `root modules, child modules, and published modules` in Terraform.

 #### Question: How do you manage Terraform code in multiple environments?
 - Answer: Terraform workspaces and reusable modules can be used to manage Terraform code in multiple environments, allowing separate state files for each workspace.